Hemanth-072/Accelerometer-Based-Patient-Movement-Monitoring-outside-Clinical-Settings/README.md

     ​

 Sample Data Files:
     Due to file size constraints, only representative data files (such as a sample patients.csv and a few accelerometer log files) are included.
 These files illustrate the data structure and format used for analysis.
-Instructions are provided within the Notebook on how to update the file paths to your local data location.
+    1.Sample patients MAL Scores
+    2. Sample Patient Data - Accelerometer based

 Installation and Setup